 Food is generally good at festivals with street stalls and lots of options.
-However if it is raining and cold standing up in a field can leave your chicken balti a bit water logged.
+However, if it is raining and cold standing up in a field can leave your chicken balti a bit water-logged.
 If you are not good at this sort of thing make sure you are prepared before.
-There may be some tented areas with seating, find these day one.
+There may be some tented areas with seating, find these on day one.
 This way if it rains you have somewhere to head, sit and eat.

 Check out a few local pubs prior to your stay and eat out one night.
 Trust me it will make you feel sane, somewhere warm with a real knife and fork.